 Optimising Office Space

-Real estate considerations are also important for space optimisation.
+Real estate considerations are also crucial for space optimisation.
 Ensure the office design aligns with practical tips for space planning and the use of modular furniture.
 This not only enhances productivity but also supports future growth and flexibility.

 Strategic Placement of Data Points